JXBXBXXY/FroggyHub_2.0/README.md

 - `autoRefreshToken` keeps the session alive for over an hour during activity.
 - Throttling limits password attempts and falls back to OTP after repeated failures.
 - Logout clears session, temp data and proxy mode.
+- Registration with confirmation **OFF** creates a session immediately, upserts profile and redirects to the lobby.
+- Registration with confirmation **ON** shows the “Check your inbox” screen and a “Resend” button without hanging.
+- Mobile users in restricted regions hit a timeout first, switch to the proxy and complete registration or email delivery.
+- Cancelling during “Регистрируем…” returns the UI to idle state.